beejjorgensen/bgnet/src/bgnet.md

 ```

-By setting a socket to non-blocking, you can effectively "poll" the socket for
+By setting a socket to non-blocking, you can effectively "poll" the
-information.
-If you try to read from a non-blocking socket and there's no data
+socket for information.
+If you try to read from a non-blocking socket
-there, it's not allowed to block---it will return `-1` and `errno` will be set to
+and there's no data there, it's not allowed to block---it will return
-\index{EAGAIN@\texttt{EAGAIN}} `EAGAIN` or
+`-1` and `errno` will be set to [ixtt[EAGAIN@]] `EAGAIN` or
-\index{EWOULDBLOCK@\texttt{EWOULDBLOCK}} `EWOULDBLOCK`.
+[ixtt[EWOULDBLOCK]] `EWOULDBLOCK`.

-(Wait---it can return \index{EAGAIN@\texttt{EAGAIN}} `EAGAIN` _or_
+(Wait---it can return [ixtt[EAGAIN]] `EAGAIN` _or_ [ixtt[EWOULDBLOCK]]
-\index{EWOULDBLOCK@\texttt{EWOULDBLOCK}} `EWOULDBLOCK`?
+`EWOULDBLOCK`?
 Which do you check for?
+The specification doesn't
-The specification doesn't actually specify which your system will return, so for
+actually specify which your system will return, so for portability,
-portability, check them both.)
+check them both.)

 Generally speaking, however, this type of polling is a bad idea.
-If you put your
+If you
-program in a busy-wait looking for data on the socket, you'll suck up CPU time
+put your program in a busy-wait looking for data on the socket, you'll
-like it was going out of style.
-A more elegant solution for checking to see if
+suck up CPU time like it was going out of style.
+A more elegant solution
-there's data waiting to be read comes in the following section on
+for checking to see if there's data waiting to be read comes in the
-\index{poll()@\texttt{poll()}} `poll()`.
+following section on [ixtt[poll()]] `poll()`.

 ## `poll()`---Synchronous I/O Multiplexing {#poll}

-\index{poll()@\texttt{poll()}} What you really want to be able to do is
+[ixtt[poll()]] What you really want to be able to do is somehow monitor
-somehow monitor a _bunch_ of sockets at once and then handle the ones
+a _bunch_ of sockets at once and then handle the ones that have data
-that have data ready.
-This way you don't have to continously poll all
+ready.
+This way you don't have to continously poll all those sockets to
-those sockets to see which are ready to read.
+see which are ready to read.

 > _A word of warning: `poll()` is horribly slow when it comes to giant
 > numbers of connections.
 In those circumstances, you'll get better